wisions/mPsy/README.md

 The core can be controlled using several languages.
 For example:

-* the flow of the experiment can be written in MATLAB
+* the flow of the experiment can be written in MATLAB,
-* the stimulus in Python (or called from MATLAB without knowledge of Python)
+* the stimulus in Python (or called from MATLAB without knowledge of Python),
-* and automatic plotting of the data could use R.
+* and automatic plotting of the data could use R language.

 Please see [documenation](http://wisions.github.io/mPsy/) at http://wisions.github.io/mPsy/ or contact Peter Jurica (juricap@gmail.com) and Sergei Gepshtein (sergei@salk.edu) for further detail.